Below you can find some information about me, my philosophy, my style and a brief explanation of the wedding photo shoots and albums I offer.

 Documentary photography is based on the idea that the photographer should capture the moment as it is, without manipulating or modifying it.
-The idea is to capture reality in a truthful way, and to avoid creating an artificial reality.
-Therefore, I try to interfere as little as possible in the development of the event and let things happen naturally.
+The idea is to capture reality in a truthful way avoiding artificiality.
+Thus, I try to interfere as little as possible in the development of the event and let things happen naturally.

-However, I complement this documentary photography with creative photography, which in my case consists of working with the light and composition of the image with the goal of capturing the sensations of each moment in the most beautiful manner possible.
+However, I complement this documentary photography with a creative portrait photography, which in my case consists of working with the light, composition and color of the image with the goal of capturing the sensations of each moment in the most beautiful manner possible.

 A balanced combination of these two trends allows me to capture, in depth, all of the moments in a wedding—in its documentary aspect as well as in its aesthetic aspect.

-I do three types of photo shoot: Engagement, 5-Hour Wedding and 8-Hour Wedding.
+I do three types of photo shoot: Engagement, 5-Hour and 8-Hour Photo Shoot.

 Engagement Photo Shoot